Skip to main content

 Target Aspar dartboard

+The Aspar uses African sisal with Target’s Smart Edge Technology, which uses wire that is 35% thinner than conventional round-wire boards.
 The leg-free spider is embedded directly into the sisal.
 The symmetrical graphics enable rotation without affecting appearance, and the number ring sits flush against the board with upright numbers.

 Key Features: